Rush Limbaugh here in the cutting edge of societal evolution.

 I don't want anybody to give me nothing.

-But I searched out opportunities for gaze and gaze.
+But I've searched out opportunities for days and days.

 My savings is gone.